mateobode/logs/README.md

 # Log Management System

 A web-based application that allows users to manage logs built with Django backend and React frontend.
+It has a REST API that serves data for the frontend to consume.
+The log data is saved to postgres database with columns such as timestamp, message, severity, and source.
+It has endpoint for performing full CRUD operations on logs.
+It has an endpoint for querying raw log data by date range, severity, or source, and also aggregate logs by the same parameters.
+It has also an action to download all logs or filtered logs as csv file.

 ## Prerequisites